mfansler/TidyGEO/TidyGEO/help_docs/Substitute_Vals_Documentation.md

 If there is a mistake with how the substitutions were evaluated, you can click "Undo" to restore the data to its previous state.
 Please note that "Undo" only goes back one evaluation.

-**Here is an example of the substituting variables functionality with GSE68849:**
+**Click on the animations below to see an example of substituting values in GSE41.**